dotlang/language/README.md

 You can use struct composition to represent "is-a" or "has-a" relationship.
 In this case, all fields of the contained struct will be merged into container struct.
 The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
 If type `T` embeds type `S` you can refer to `S` fields directly using `T.field` notation or access the whole `S` struct using `t_var.S` notation.

-You can use `{T, ...}` notation to indicate sum type of all struct types that embed type `T` (Example 4).
+You can use `{T, ...}` notation to indicate union type of all struct types that embed type `T` (Example 4).
 This can be used to simulate subtyping and polymorphism.
 But note that in a function call to variable which is of type `Circle` will not automatically be redirected to that function for `Shape` unless it is explicitly forwarded (Example 5).
 You can also use name and type instead of `T` to determine union of different types that have specific fields with specific name and types (Examples 6 and 7).
-You can also use only type (Example 8), but you cannot combine these two types.

-When using `{T,...}` notation, you can access the common part without casting the binding (Example 7 and 8).
+When using `{T,...}` notation, you can access the common part without casting the binding (Example 7).

 **Examples**